LeoMiao1991/Tweet-Sentiment-Map/README.md

 2. In addition, you could refer to # Records to know how many markers are currently showed in our TwittMap.
 When starting the program, it shows “Initializing” instead.

-A heat map is provided to show where is people tweeting the most.
+A heat map is also provided on a different URL to show where is people tweeting the most.

 # Deployment

-1. We created an Ubuntu 64-bit ec2 instance.
+1. We created an Ubuntu 64-bit EC2 instance.
-2. We created an elastic beanstalk application.
+2. We created an elastic beanstalk application with Tomcat 8 server environment.
 3. With load balancing, we upload the war file of the backend servlet and deployed it using elastic beanstalk.
 4. Tweet Collector and Tweet Processor are also deployed to AWS EC2 instance.